NasirA1991/internet-monitoring/README.md

 The Grafana Dashboard is now accessible via: `http://<Host IP Address>:3030` for example http://localhost:3030

 username - admin
-password - wonka (Password is stored in the `config.monitoring` env file)
+password - monitoring (Password is stored in the `config.monitoring` env file, under grafana directory)

 The DataSource and Dashboard for Grafana are automatically provisioned.